-South Carolina based makeup artist Nykia Breon swears by this shade.
-"It gives that natural glow-from-within finish to the skin and it's a different formula from your average powder or cream highlighter," she says.
+South Carolina-based makeup artist Nykia Breon swears by this shade.
+"It gives that natural glow-from-within finish to the skin, and it's a different formula from your average powder or cream highlighter," she says.
 "It can be applied on the skin alone, underneath makeup, or on top of foundation."

 Proper product placement is crucial.
 When applying, resist the urge to overdo the shine.
-Instead, strategically add soft touches only to the areas you want to pop: the top of the cheekbones, brow bone, forehead, Cupid’s bow, center of nose, and maybe a dab to the center of the chin.
+Instead, strategically add soft touches only to the areas you want to pop: the top of the cheekbones, brow bone, forehead, Cupid’s bow, the center of the nose, and maybe a dab to the center of the chin.

 Your first step is to decide what kind of highlighting effect you're after.
 Most highlighters offer a certain degree of shine—whether it's created with finely-milled flecks or emollient oils.
 If you're after a dewy glow, opt for a creamy formula infused with oils.
 If you're after that highly 'grammable shimmery highlight, try a powder formula with flecks of pearlescent mineral or glitter.

 The ability to place smaller and larger quantities of a product in various areas of your face is incredibly helpful.
 That's because you may need more or less depending on how oily different parts of your skin are or which parts of your face you want to help catch the light.